dart-lang/site-www/src/tools/pub/cmd/index.md

 The [`global`](/tools/pub/cmd/pub-global) subcommand lets you make a package globally available, so you can run scripts from that package’s `bin` directory.
+To run globally available scripts, you must
+[add the system cache `bin` directory to your path][add-path].

+[add-path]: /tools/pub/cmd/pub-global#running-a-script-from-your-path

 ### Deploying packages and apps